What Is ISO 27001?

 ISO 27001 for healthcare

 The wider healthcare sector is an ideal target for cybercriminals.
 The sector is data rich, a critical infrastructure, and highly dependent on technology and supplier relationships.
 As a result, healthcare institutions are at risk from many forms of cyberattack, including data breaches and ransomware.
-A recent report from the FBI’s Internet Crime Complaint Center (IC3) said that in 2022, the unit received more reports of ransomware attacks targeting healthcare than any other critical infrastructure sector.
+In 2024, the FBI issued an advisory for critical infrastructure entities, namely within the healthcare industry, regarding ongoing ransomware threats.
+The FBI’s Internet Crime Complaint Center reported more reports of ransomware attacks targeting healthcare in 2022 than any other critical infrastructure sector.
 As a complex service, healthcare can benefit from the rigor required to implement an ISMS as part of ISO 27001 certification.
 A Zero Trust approach to information security risks will ensure that healthcare organizations can control access to sensitive data and maintain control over critical systems and services.

 ISO 27001 for financial services

 A 2023 International Monetary Fund (IMF) survey across 51 countries found that cyberthreats against financial instructions are “proliferating,” indicating a proper response by the sector is urgently needed.
 The financial industry suffers a variety of cyberattacks, including ransomware, data breaches, and DDoS attacks.
-The 2022 Verizon Data Breach Investigation Report broke the type of attacks against the financial sector into “Basic Web Application Attacks, System Intrusion, and Miscellaneous Error,” covering 79% of breaches.
-The report also highlights that stolen credentials are an integral part of most attacks in the sector.
-ISO/IEC 27001 provides mechanisms for the financial sector to enforce a Zero Trust approach to unauthorized access.
+The 2022 Verizon Data Breach Investigation Report broke the type of attacks against the financial sector into “Ransomware, Use of Stolen Creds, and Phishing,” covering 80% of breaches.
+With stolen credentials playing an integral role in most attacks in the sector, ISO/IEC 27001 provides critical mechanisms for the financial sector to enforce a Zero Trust approach to unauthorized access.

 Business benefits of ISO 27001